Usage

 --json | No | false | Output the results as JSON |

---force | No | false | Ignore cached latest-version values and fetch fresh release data from GitHub |
+--force | No | false | Ignore cached latest-version values and fetch fresh version data |

 What check does: